 Phthalates are petroleum-based chemicals which make plastics soft and flexible.
 Different Phthalates are also used in perfumes and synthetic fragrances to enhance the strength and sillage of a fragrance.

-Phthalates are in EVERYTHING because we all demand everything to have a nice fragrance… even toilet paper and female sanitary products… even the insertable variety, can have synthetic fragrances infused throughout.
-To carry a product which is infused with synthetic fragrances within our bodies for up to eight hours could be potentially catastrophic.
+Phthalates are in EVERYTHING because we all demand products which have a nice fragrance… even toilet paper and female sanitary products… including the insertable variety… can have synthetic fragrances infused throughout.
+To carry a product, which is infused with synthetic fragrances, within our bodies for up to eight hours could be potentially catastrophic.

 Our bodies absorb what sits on the the skin.